neverinfamous/do-manager-admin-hooks/CONTRIBUTING.md

 ## Questions?

-Open an issue or start a discussion on GitHub.
+Open an issue on GitHub.